-On Pinterest you can effectively market your business and reach a uniquely motivated audience.
+On Pinterest you can market your business effectively and reach a uniquely motivated audience.
 Get started by making great Pins tailored to your business objectives.

-This four-part guide also includes tips for creating Pins that can: build brand awareness, improve engagement, and increase sales.
+This four-part guide also includes tips for creating Pins that can: build brand awareness, improve engagement and increase sales.

 Pins with multiple products drive traffic because they speak to different tastes and stimulate curiosity.
-For example, a Pin that shows multiple colors of the same shirt could make people curious to see all the options available.
+For example, a Pin that shows multiple colours of the same shirt could make people curious to see all options available.
 It’s best to limit each Pin to four products so things don't get too busy.

 Showing your product in use or in a real-life setting can help drive traffic.
-Make sure all of your images are high-quality and high-resolution.
+Make sure all of your images are high quality and high resolution.

-Pins are organized into columns, so vertical Pins take up more space and tend to stand out more.
+Pins are organised into columns, so vertical Pins take up more space and tend to stand out more.
 But don’t make your Pins too long or they’ll get cut off.
 The ideal aspect ratio for a Pin is 2:3 (600px wide x 900px high).

-There’s no need to use every tip every time—you’ve got options!
+There’s no need to use every tip every time – you’ve got options!
 Try a few different approaches and see what works best for you.